 - the number of cases in Derbyshire by week

-- the total number of cases in different age groups
+- the total number of cases in different age groups and by gender

 When looking at the data it is important to remember that the number of cases in Derbyshire is currently relatively small and a few cases can change the infection rate for an area quite considerably.
 There are lots of factors that can contribute to the number of cases in an area including demographic differences (like age), the number of care homes and social and economic factors.
 You can be reassured that our public health experts are monitoring the rates of infection across Derbyshire closely and will take action as needed.